Some Differential Equations for the Riemann $\theta$-Function on Jacobians: Introduction

-\end{enumerate} \end{Thm} We will prove the theorem in Section \ref{secfay} by comparing two derived variants of a formula by Fay on $\theta$, the Schottky--Klein prime form $E(\cdot,\cdot)$ and the Brill--Noether matrix.
+\end{Theorem} We will prove the theorem in Section \ref{secfay} by comparing two derived variants of a formula by Fay on $\theta$, the Schottky--Klein prime form $E(\cdot,\cdot)$ and the Brill--Noether matrix.
 The most difficult problem is to connect the determinant of the Brill--Noether matrix to the determinants $J$ and $\eta$.
 Especially for $\eta$ this involves ambitious combinatorics.
-The proof of the theorem is motivated by analogue formulas in Arakelov theory on the normed versions $\|\theta\|$, $\|J\|$ and $\|\eta\|$ of $\theta$, $J$ and $\eta$.
+The proof of the theorem is motivated by analogous formulas in Arakelov theory on the normed versions $\|\theta\|$, $\|J\|$ and $\|\eta\|$ of $\theta$, $J$ and~$\eta$.
 We will discuss them in Section \ref{secarakelov}.

-Further, we will prove an equation for $\theta$ associated to any hyperelliptic Riemann surface, which was conjectured by Guardia in \cite[Conjecture 14.1]{Gua02} generalizing the Jacobi identity and Rosenhain's formula \cite{Ros51} to higher genus.
-Let $X$ be a hyperelliptic Riemann surface of genus $g\ge 1$ and fix an ordering of its Weierstraß points $W_1,\dots,W_{2g+2}$.
-Choose the standard basis for $H_1(X,\mathbb{Z})$ and a normalized basis of $H^0(X,\Omega_X)$ as in \cite[Chapter IIIa, Section 5]{Mum84}.
-Let $\tau$ be the associated period matrix.
-We define the following theta characteristics as in \cite[Section IIIa, Definition 5.7]{Mum84}